Nightfall (Asimov novelette and novel): Setting and novel

 From what can be drawn from the text, Onos, the star appearing brightest and largest in Lagash's sky, is the star that Lagash orbits.
 Onos, in turn, orbits around the binary system Trey and Patru, the other binary system Tano and Sitha, and the red dwarf star Dovim.
 In addition to these stars, the only other celestial object mentioned is Lagash's moon, dubbed Lagash Two by the scientists of Lagash.
 Lagash Two follows an eccentric orbit around Lagash and every 2049 years it eclipses Dovim, during a period when from one part of Lagash, Dovim is the only star that would be visible.

-The characters of Nightfall travel to three separate locations on Lagash.
+The characters of the novel travel to three separate locations on Lagash.
 Most of the book is set in Saro City, which is situated near a large forest with trees, bushes, and graben (scavenger animals).
 As stated in the book's introduction, the weather in the book is often appropriate to the mood swings of the characters in the book, and the region of Saro City receives rains that last several days.
 The first major weather fluctuation mentioned in the book is the sandstorm that Siferra 89 avoided by hiding under a tarpaulin with her crew.
 The other weather event was the monsoon-like rains that occurred after Sheerin 501 returned from a consultation in Jonglor, which is described as a northern city.
 Siferra 89 travels to Beklimot, which is described as half a world away from Jonglor.
 Beklimot is located on the Sagikan Peninsula, near mountains.
 Beklimot is in a sandy, arid desert region.

 Adaptations in other media

 In the 1950s, the story was adapted for the radio programs Dimension X and X Minus One.

 In 1976, Analog Records, as their only release, presented a further dramatization of "Nightfall" on a 33 1/3 rpm vinyl record, produced by James Cutting and recorded at American Learning Center.
 After the story, it includes a dialog between Isaac Asimov and Ben Bova.

 Dawn is a 1981 novel written by Dean McLaughlin as a re-imagining of Nightfall.

 In 1988, Nightfall, a low-budget movie, was produced based upon the story.
 The movie was shot on location at the Arcosanti Project, using the resident community members as background actors.
 Another film version, Nightfall, was made in 2000.

+In 1989, George Alec Effinger wrote a parody of the original short story, titled "Maureen Birnbaum After Dark."
+This story was included in the collections Foundation's Friends and Maureen Birnbaum, Barbarian Swordsperson.

 In April 2007, the story was the 100th episode of Escape Pod, a science-fiction podcast.

+Liu Cixin's Three-Body trilogy (2006–2010) recounts an invasion of the Earth by an alien civilization from planet Trisolaris, which orbits a triple star.
+Like Lagash, Trisolaris frequently experiences unpredictable and cataclysmic changes in sunlight.